Sojwal27/Business_Dashboard_project/README.md

 Once the data was cleaned and optimized, I designed and developed a web-based business dashboard that presented key metrics and visual insights.
 The dashboard was built with a focus on user experience, clarity, and responsiveness, using HTML, CSS, JavaScript, and charting libraries for data visualization.

-On the backend, I connected the cleaned dataset to the dashboard using Flask/Django (or your tech stack), ensuring smooth and scalable data retrieval.
+On the backend, I connected the cleaned dataset to the dashboard using Flask, ensuring smooth and scalable data retrieval.
 Special attention was given to query optimization and performance to handle such a large volume of data without delays.

 This project gave me hands-on experience in working with big data, data engineering, and full-stack development, along with improving my skills in building real-world data-driven web applications.